symbol/symbol-docs/source/concepts/aggregate-transaction.rst

     :header: "Property", "Type", "Description"
     :delim: ;

-    payloadSize; uint32; Transaction payload size in bytes.
-In other words, the total number of bytes occupied by all inner transactions. transactions; array(:ref:`Transaction <transaction>`, size=payloadSize); Array of inner transactions.
+    transactionsHash; :schema:`Hash256 <types.cats#L9>`; Aggregate hash of the aggregate transaction. payloadSize; uint32; Transaction payload size in bytes.
+In other words, the total number of bytes occupied by all inner transactions. aggregateTransactionHeader_Reserved1; uint32; Reserved padding to align end of AggregateTransactionHeader on 8-byte boundary. transactions; array(:ref:`Transaction <transaction>`, size=payloadSize); Array of inner transactions.
 An AggregateTransaction can contain up to ``1000`` inner transactions involving up to ``15`` different cosignatories.
 Other aggregate transactions are not allowed as inner transactions. cosignatures; array(:ref:`Cosignature <cosignature>`, __FILL__); Array of transaction :ref:`cosignatures <cosignature>`.
 Fills the remaining body space after transactions.